 Coco Chanel invented the concept of “costume jewelry” by creating designs that mixed fake pearls and stones with real pearls and diamonds.

-My Amazing Results With Organizing My Closet
+My Amazing Results After Organizing My Closet

 And do you want to know a little secret?
-I had a “hidden stash” of clothes UNDER my bed.
+I also had a “hidden stash” of clothes UNDER my bed.
 Please tell me you do that too!
 Just clothes that I didn’t know what else to do with, so I’d stick them under the bed.
 Well, I was so excited with the progress that Conni and I were making that I dragged those out as well and we went right to work on them too.

 On average, people in Manhattan spend the most on apparel per month — $362.
 For comparison, shoppers in Tucson, Ariz., spend the least — $131.